Nested Ports in SysML

 For example, a complex number is made up of two members (of type Real) - the real value and the imaginary value.
-This is represented by the Block ComplexNumber with two Ports, Real and Imaginary.
-An Equation Block has a Port that takes a ComplexNumber, but we might want to connect the real and imaginary portions of that variable to different sources.
-Therefore we have to show them, on the Equation Port, in order to connect them up.
+This is represented by the ComplexNumber Block with two Ports, Real and Imaginary.
+The Equation Block has a Port that takes a ComplexNumber, but we might want to connect the real and imaginary portions of that variable to different sources.
+Therefore we have to show them, on the Equation Port, in order to connect them.

 This facility is available in Enterprise Architect for all versions of SysML and for UML.

-- Create a SysML Block named 'Equation' with a Port named 'Equation'.
+- Create a SysML Block named 'Equation' with a Port also named 'Equation'.

 - Create a SysML Block named 'ComplexNumber' with Ports named 'Real' and 'Imaginary'.

-- Display the Properties window ( ) for the Port 'Equation' and select the 'Property' tab.
+- Display the Properties window (press ) for the 'Equation' Port and select the 'Property' page.

 - In the 'Type' field, click on the drop-down arrow and select the 'Select Type' option, then locate and select the 'ComplexNumber' Block element; this sets the 'Type' field to 'ComplexNumber'.

 - Select the 'Show Owned/Inherited' checkbox.
-Ports 'Real' and 'Imaginary' are shown in the list panel.
+The 'Real' and 'Imaginary' Ports are shown in the list panel.

 - Select the checkboxes against 'Real' and 'Imaginary'.
-The two Ports are now nested in Port 'Equation'.
+The two Ports are now nested in the 'Equation' Port.